Jardo72/Rudimentary-Backup/README.md

 # Rudimentary Backup

 ## Introduction
 Rudimentary Backup is a Python console application meant as a simple, minimalistic solution for backup of personal data.
+It can archive the contents of one or more directories to the specified path.
+In concrete terms, for each of the specified directories, it creates a new archive file (ZIP).
+All archives created during a single run of the application are copied to a subdirectory of the specified path whose name is derived from the current date and time.
+The subdirectory is created automatically before copying of the created archives.

 ## Runtime Environment, Source Code Organization etc.
 When implementing the project, I used Python 3.10, so this version or any higher version should work properly.
 Chances are older versions will work as well, but I have not tried.
 The application depends on these 3rd party modules: